aditya2001/javascript-interview-questions/README.md

 ```

 ## 4. What is a callback function in JavaScript?
-callback is a function that is passed as an argument to another function.
+Callback is a function that is passed as an argument to another function.
+Callbacks allow you to continue executing code, while operation is being executed in the background.
+Once the operation is completed callback is called.This was we can ensure program remains responsive and user experience is not impacted.

 ```java
 // Define a function that takes a callback as an argument const calculate = (a, b, operation) => {